xXHachimanXx/xXHachimanXx/README.md

 ### Hi there 👋 I'm Felipe Andrade

-- 🔭 I’m currently working on Zup Innovation as Software Development Engineer
+- 🔭 I’m currently working on Zup Innovation as Senior Software Development Engineer
-- 🌱 I’m currently learning Cloud Computing, AI and Clean Architecture
 - 👯 I’m looking to collaborate on Spring and Python projects
 - 🤔 I’m looking for help with Amazon Neptune and Stackspot
 - 📫 How to reach me: Call me on my [Linkedin](https://www.linkedin.com/in/felipe-andrade-a34092195/)
-- ⚡ Fun fact: I make a great barbecue 🍖

 ##